simon-newbold/simon-newbold.github.io/index.md

 - Building high-trust, high-impact teams

 Personally:
-- Ice Hockey
+- Ice Hockey 🏒
-- Animals - I have a fondness for them all!
+- Animals - I have a fondness for them all! 🫎
-- Gadgets, Tech & EDC
+- Gadgets, Tech & EDC ⚙️🧑🏻‍💻
+- Retro Gaming 🕹️